Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 To find accommodation in Tenerife, I always recommend Booking.com, where you can find lots of options for every budget and type of accommodation, from hostels to apartments.
 I stayed close to Puerto de la Cruz, on the northern coast of Tenerife.
 I would recommend this area as a base more than the south of the island, which tends to be more crowded and touristy.

 Tenerife is full of amazing places and beautiful hikes.
-More content from this and the other Canary Islands will be coming soon.
-In the meantime, you might enjoy checking out this short guide for the small town of Garachico in Tenerife.
+I’ve traveled to the island three times and spent roughly two months there overall.
+More articles will be coming soon.
+In the meantime, you might enjoy checking out my other Tenerife articles:

 Enjoy your trip around this amazing island!